 We love that the crochet hair twist has been making a big splash again, as a lot of us first fell in love with this look back in the ’90s.
 It’s a method that features extensions woven into cornrows of natural hair via a latch-hook (or crochet) needle.
-Once secure onto hair, twist hairstyles such as Nubian twists or Senegalese twists or even other twist-out styles may then be worn.
+Once secured onto hair, twist hairstyles such as Nubian twists or Senegalese twists, or even other twist-out styles may then be worn.

-2. Senegalese, Marley and Havana Twists
+2. Senegalese, Marley, and Havana Twists

-3. Flat Twists
+3. Flat Twists on Natural Hair

 4. Halo Twists